 You can find funding announcements by using, for example, the Federal Government’s funding database, which is only available in German.

-If you have any questions on applying for funding from a federal ministry, please contact Mr. Fäth.
+If you have any questions on applying for funding from a federal ministry, please contact:

 Division I - Controlling and Quality Management, Research Services will inform you of calls for proposals from the Ministry of Science, Research and Arts of Baden-Württemberg (MWK) either in person or by e-mail in due time.

-Please contact Mr. Fäth or Mr. Gebhard if you have any questions on grants from ministries in Baden-Württemberg.
+If you have any questions on grants from ministries in Baden-Württemberg please contact:

 The EU’s research and innovation program, Horizon 2020, is one of the largest research funding programs worldwide.
 The grants awarded to individual projects through this program enable research to be done in a diverse range of fields.
 Topics relevant to the EU are the focus of international collaborative research projects.